epfl-ada/ada-2022-project-theadaholics/README.md

 Evolution through time of movie distribution by country:
 IMAGEs

-We can see that the united states dominates movie production (or at least the dataset) but that indian cinema has become more important.
+We can see that the United States dominates movie production (or at least the dataset) but that indian cinema has become more important.

 ### Step 4: Try to advise choices of features for a successful movie

 Cluster all the above investigations across genres to advise the creation of successful movies.

 ## Proposed timeline
-21.11.22 Pause project for Homework 2.
+* 21.11.22 Pause project for Homework 2.
-02.12.22 Homework 2 deadline
+* 02.12.22 Homework 2 deadline
-10.12.22 Rough draft of the datastory.
+* 10.12.22 Rough draft of the datastory.
-15.12.22 Complete all code implementations and visualizations relevant to the analysis.
+* 15.12.22 Complete all code implementations and visualizations relevant to the analysis.
-20.12.22 Complete datastory.
+* 20.12.22 Complete datastory.
-23.12.22 Milestone 3 deadline
+* 23.12.22 Milestone 3 deadline

 ## Organisation within the team